itsrainingmani/hugo-mysite/content/projects.md

 {{< raisedbox title="Cheer me the fuck up" link="https://cheermethefuck.app">}}

     Ever had bad days?
 Well have I got the solution for that!
-Check out [Cheer me the fuck up](https://cheermethefuck.app).
+Check out <a href="https://cheermethefuck.app">Cheer me the fuck up</a>.
 Filled to the brim with pictures of cute zoo animals.
 It's guaranteed to make you cheer the fuck up.

 {{< /raisedbox >}}

 {{< raisedbox title="Hacky News" link="https://hackynews.itsrainingmani.now.sh">}}

     Hacky News is a clone of the famous Hacker News website built entirely with React and Semantic UI.
-The source code lives at this [repo](https://github.com/itsrainingmani/HackyNews)
+The source code lives at this <a href="https://github.com/itsrainingmani/HackyNews">repo</a>

 {{< /raisedbox >}}